MTstateIntroStats/IntroStatActivitiesHybrid/_book/13-LN013-regression.md

 * Repeat 1000 times (simulations) to create the bootstrap distribution

-* Find the cut-offs for the middle X% (confidence level) in a bootstrap distribution.
+* Find the cut-offs for the middle X\% (confidence level) in a bootstrap distribution.

 Returning to the ocean example, we will estimate the true slope between salinity and temperature of the Pacific Ocean.